FAQs

 Learn more about fees and refunds here.

 Our registration process is simple!
-Once you’ve filled out the registration form, we will send you an invoice and a contract.
+Once you’ve filled out the registration form, we will send you an invoice and a agreement to pay and sign online.
 Once your initial payment is made, you’re all set and you’ll receive email confirmation.

 Our refund policy is very reasonable and is outlined here.

 Our mission as a non-profit organization is to be accessible to everyone, especially those facing systematic and financial barriers in the birthing community.
-Through donations from people like you, we can offer subsidy for our birth centre fees for birthers facing these obstacles (people of colour, Indigenous birthers, LGBTQ+).
+Through donations from people like you and grants, we can offer subsidy for our birth centre fees for birthers facing these obstacles (people of colour, Indigenous birthers, 2SLGBTQI+, young parents, single parents).
 You have the power to help someone have an empowered out-of-hospital birthing experience!
 Details about the fund are found here.

 Yes, we welcome cultural practice and religious/spiritual ceremonies.